lwp-emelnik/postmediafile/README.md

    chat_id=-469669482
    ```

-    *Note: if you get empty list of chats, just send some dummy message in the needed chat yourself (message should start with `/` character, for example `/hello`).*
+    *Note: if you get empty list, just send some dummy message in the needed chat yourself (message should start with `/` character, for example `/hello`) and run the command again.*

 #### Blogger